saturnoluis/ok-dotfiles/README.md

 I install these programs using the default package manager of the OS.

 - `curl`   - command line tool for transferring data with URLs
 - `git`    - distributed version control system
+- `ranger` - terminal file manager
 - `ssh`    - secure shell client for remote connections
-- `vim` - text editor to complement nvim (which I install using other method)
+- `vim`    - text editor

 --------------------------------------------------------------------------------

-## Development tools that I use

-## Node.js (via nvm)
+## How to install Node.js (via nvm)

 I like to install node using `nvm` (Node Version Manager).
 To install it follow the instructions in the official github repository.